miracle2k/claude-skill-pixelletter/README.md

 # Pixelletter Post Skill for Claude Code

-A Claude Code skill for sending physical letters and faxes via the [pixelletter.de](https://www.pixelletter.de) API.
+A Claude Code skill that provides knowledge about sending physical letters and faxes via the [pixelletter.de](https://www.pixelletter.de) API.
 They print, envelope, and mail your documents as real postal mail.

 ## Features